 Wheeler has upgraded its wireless infrastructure to support the BYOD program and increased use of technology tools throughout the school.
 Students will log in to the Wheeler wifi network to access all of their cloud-based programs and tools.

 Students are expected to keep their computers fully charged for optimal use during the school day.

-Increased use of digital documents by students and teachers and the availability of drop boxes for digitally posting work should decrease the need for printing.
-That said, printer stations will continue to be available to students in the Upper School Computer Lab and the Prescott Library.
+Increased use of digital documents by students and teachers and the use of document sharing and digitally posted work should decrease the need for printing.
+That said, printer stations will continue to be available to students in the Upper School Computer Lab, the Prescott Library and in selected offices.